-From rubbing potatoes on your skin to dipping in an oatmeal bath, here are a few unusual and effective ways to ease the pain of your sunburn.
+From rubbing potatoes on your skin to dipping in an oatmeal bath, here are the most effective ways to ease the pain of your sunburn.

 PS: It’s not just about the sunburn.
 These remedies are also good for all post-sun time.
 Any prolonged exposure to the sun can irritate our skin and leave it vulnerable to premature ageing.

-So, slather on these pantry staples as a post-sun soother for damage control even when you are not actually burnt to a crisp!
+So, slather on these pantry staples as a post-sun-soother for damage control even when you are not actually burnt to a crisp!

 And in the longer term, the juices from a raw potato help strengthen the upper layer of the skin, even out its colour and provide moisture to dry areas.

 Sunburn treatment: Cut two washed potatoes into small chunks and puree them in a blender or food processor; add a bit of water if they look dry.
 Pat this puree on the sunburnt areas, wait till it dries and then take a cool shower.